Denver metro businesses closed, delayed over high wind warnings - NewsBreak

 Closed testing sites include the 16th Street Mall in Denver, Chapman Park in Monte Vista, La Veta High School in La Veta, Lincoln County Public Health in Hugo, Saguache Community Building in Saguache and Walensburg Train Depot in Walsenberg.

-Over two dozen testing sites had a delayed opening time of 10 a.m. but were later fully closed, including the Denver locations at All City Stadium, Clayton Early Learning Center, Dr. Martin Luther King, Jr. Early College, George Washington High School, Kunsmiller Creative Arts Academy and Rocky Mountain Prep.
+Over two dozen testing sites had a delayed opening time of 10 a.m., including the Denver locations at All City Stadium, Clayton Early Learning Center, Dr. Martin Luther King, Jr. Early College, George Washington High School, Kunsmiller Creative Arts Academy and Rocky Mountain Prep.

 Comments / 0